Dr. Karen Ford, D.S.W.

 The leadership course work encompasses models, theories and processes, as well as applications.
-The capstone leadership course requires an externship, through which students in the nonprofit concentration are providing support to area nonprofits, students in the postsecondary concentration are affecting positive change in every division of the university, and students in the K-12 concentration are applying their learning directly to their work at local schools.
+The capstone leadership course requires an externship, through which students in the nonprofit concentration are providing support to area nonprofits and students in the postsecondary concentration are affecting positive change in every division of the university.

-In addition to leadership course work, students enroll in clusters of courses centered on research methodology including measurement, statistics, and accountability; business administration such as managerial finance, accounting for decision-making and control, and other management courses; and a specialty concentration of Educational (K-12) Leadership, Nonprofit and Community Leadership, or Postsecondary Leadership.
+In addition to leadership course work, students enroll in clusters of courses centered on research methodology including measurement, statistics, and accountability; business administration such as managerial finance, accounting for decision-making and control, and other management courses; and a specialty concentration of Nonprofit & Community Leadership or Postsecondary Analysis & Leadership.
 Students in all concentrations study strategic management, advocacy and volunteerism strategies and principles, and advanced leadership dynamics.

 At SSLS, you will have the opportunity to work with other professionals in the education and nonprofit sectors, ranging in age from late 20s to early 50s.
 While SSLS does not utilize a formal cohort model, many students progress through the program together, and form lasting relationships with each other and the faculty.

 Most of our students are employed full time and study part time (enrolling in 2 courses per semester); however, enough courses are offered each term to make full time study possible.
-Courses are held mostly in late afternoons and evenings to accommodate students' work schedules.
+Courses are held in late afternoons and early evenings whenever possible to accommodate students' work schedules.

 "With a background in higher education, I was looking for a Ph.D. program that would diversify my experiences and expand my content knowledge areas.
 I was impressed with the interdisciplinary approach of this program as it melds together business, research, and strategic leadership.
 This unique approach to higher education is what led me to apply for the program and what I continue to appreciate during the advancement of my coursework."